premchander-revature/interviewquestions/Java Automation/testing-automation.md

 - Page Object Model, also known as POM, is a design pattern in Selenium that creates an object repository for storing all web elements.
 - It is useful in reducing code duplication and improves test case maintenance.
-- In Page Object Model, consider each web page of an application as a class file.
+- In-Page Object Model, consider each web page of an application as a class file.

 </blockquote>
 </details>